 As far as you older attendees, I didn’t start using LinkedIn until I was in my mid-forties, and in a short period of time I’ve become well versed in the online application.
 Today’s forties is yesterday’s thirties.

-There are some excuses that will be are hard to counter, such as:
+There are some excuses that will be are hard to counter, and I wrote a post on this.
+These are excuses I cannot counter:

 1) I’m just curious; someone told me I’m guaranteed to get a job using LinkedIn.